There are many benefits to remote working for your business, but it can only be a success if you have a firm policy!

 Outline which roles within your organisation are eligible for remote work.
 Take into consideration client-facing responsibilities, software limitations and cybersecurity risks.

-Clearly specify all role restrictions to prevent frustration and avoid unnecessary requests.
+Specify all role restrictions to prevent frustration and avoid unnecessary requests.

 How to submit and approve remote working requests